 Alias: Multiple Names for a Set#

-Sometimes it is necessary to have more than one name for the same set, e.g., in models that deal with the interactions of elements within the same set.
-In input-output models for example, each commodity may be used in the production of all other commodities and it is necessary to have two names for the set of commodities to specify the problem without ambiguity.
+Sometimes it is necessary to have more than one name for the same set, for example, in models that deal with the interactions of elements within the same set.
+For instance, in input-output models, each commodity may be used in the production of all other commodities and it is necessary to have two names for the set of commodities to specify the problem without ambiguity.
 Example:

 from gamspy import Container, Set, Alias